JonasMelchior/lorawan-js/README.md

 Create the appropriate application-<profile>.properties files and subsequent database setup.

-To create a production build, call `mvn clean package -Pproduction -Dspring.profiles.active=js`.
+To create a production build, call `mvn clean package -Pproduction -Dspring.profiles.active=dev`.
 This will build JAR files for the Join Server and UI, ready to be deployed.
 The files can be found in the `target` folders in the different modules after the build has completed.

 Once the JAR is build, you can run the application using the commands below.